ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_zimbra/guide.en-ie.md

 > **Using wildcards in filters**
 >
-> Wildcards can be used in the input field for comparison using the comparison operator "**Matches wildcard condition / Does not match wildcard condition**".
+> Wildcards can be used in the input field for comparison using the comparison operator “**Matches wildcard condition / Does not match wildcard condition**”.
 The available wildcards are `*` and `?`.
 >
-> - The wildcard `*` is a placeholder for any number of characters of any type, including spaces.<br><br> For example, the search string "blue\*house" would return the matches "blue house", "houses" or "blue wooden house".
+> - The wildcard `*` is a placeholder for any number of characters of any type, including spaces.<br><br> For example, the search string “blue\*house” would return the matches “blue house”, “houses” or “blue wooden house”.
 However, it would not return "lightning blue house". <br><br> Another example: The search string "w\*house" would return the matches "white house" and "watch TV in your house".
-However, it would not return "watch TV in your house with a friend".
+However, it would not return “watch TV in your house with a friend”.
 >
-> - The wildcard `?` is a placeholder for exactly one character.<br><br>For example, the search string "blue?house" would return the matches "blue house", "blue-house" and "blue_house".
+> - The wildcard `?` is a placeholder for exactly one character.<br><br>For example, the search string “blue?house” would return the matches “blue house”, “blue-house” and “blue_house”.
 >

 ##### 3 - Value <a name="filters-value"></a>